-- 1) Most Retired Soldiers and survivors are eligible for dental coverage. - 2) Most Retired Soldiers, survivors, and active duty family members are eligible for vision coverage, if enrolled in a TRICARE health plan.

-- 3) Unmarried children and dependents are covered until age 21 (non-students) or 23 (full-time students). - 4) Unmarried children and dependents incapable of self-support due to a mental or physical incapacity that began before age 21 (non-student) or before age 23 (full-time student), who are financially dependent on the sponsor for more than 50% of their support.
-The child's or dependent's status as being incapable of self-support status must be registered in the Defense Enrollment Eligibility Reporting System (DEERS) prior to enrolling in FEDVIP. - 5) Active duty uniformed service members are not eligible for FEDVIP dental and vision coverage.
+- 1) Most Retired Soldiers and survivors are eligible for dental coverage. - Most Retired Soldiers, survivors, and active-duty Family members are eligible for vision coverage, if enrolled in a TRICARE health plan. - Unmarried children and dependents are covered until age 21 (non-students) or 23 (fulltime students). - 4) Unmarried children and dependents incapable of self-support due to a mental or physical incapacity that began before age 21 (non-student) or before age 23 (full-time student), who are financially dependent on the sponsor for more than 50% of their support.
+The child's or dependent's status as being incapable of self-support status must be registered in DEERS prior to enrolling in FEDVIP. - 5) Active-duty uniformed service members are not eligible for FEDVIP dental and vision coverage.